datacamp/courses-introduction-to-python/chapter1.md

 ---
 title_meta  : Chapter 1
 title       : Python Basics
-description : An introduction to the basic concepts of Python and its place in the Data Science community
+description : An introduction to the basic concepts of Python.
+Learn to use Python both interatively and through a script.
+Create your first variables and acquaint yourself with Python's basic data types.

 --- type:VideoExercise lang:python xp:50 skills:2
 ## Hello Python!